 Parents ask, “Where do we begin?
 Is it ADHD or something else?”
 Let’s start with what we know.
-ADHD overlaps with other conditions such as sensory processing disorder, anxiety/depression, and executive function disorder.
+ADHD overlaps with other conditions such as sensory processing disorder, anxiety, executive function disorder, and more.
 These are called comorbid conditions, since they “come along with” ADHD.
 Dyspraxia does as well.

 Dyspraxia, known as a Developmental Coordination Disorder (DCD), is a motor disorder that affects fine and/or gross motor skills in children.
 Climbing on playground equipment and getting in and out of a car seat use gross motor skills.
 Children with dyspraxia appear awkward when moving their whole body, or use too much or too little force.
 Imagine not knowing how to adjust the pressure on a pencil or crayon in order to make a mark on your paper — or not being able to adjust movements of your arms to pour milk into a glass without spilling it.